Farama-Foundation/ViZDoom/README.md

 - Access to the list of actors/objects and map geometry,
 - Off-screen rendering,
 - Episodes recording,
-- Time scaling in async mode,
+- Time scaling in async mode.

 ViZDoom API is **reinforcement learning** friendly (suitable also for learning from demonstration, apprenticeship learning or apprenticeship via inverse reinforcement learning, etc.).